josi4/solarnode-handbook/docs/users/getting-started.md

 ### Accept invitation on SolarNode

-Open the SolarNode setup app in your browser.
+Open the SolarNode Setup app in your browser.
 The URL to use might be <http://solarnode/> or it might be an IP address like `http://192.168.1.123`.
 See the [Networking](networking.md) section for more information.
 You will be greeted with an invitation acceptance form into which you can paste the invitation you generated in SolarNetwork.
 The acceptance process goes through the following steps: